‘Mesut Ozil is a great player’ – Alex Iwobi defends Arsenal teammate amid criticism | Goal.com

 ‘Mesut Ozil is a great player’ – Alex Iwobi defends Arsenal teammate amid criticism

-Arsenal forward Alex Iwobi has supported teammate Mesut Ozil amid criticism from fans by describing him as a great player and a hard worker.
+Arsenal forward Alex Iwobi has supported teammate Mesut Ozil in the face of fans' criticism by describing him as a great player and a hard worker.

 The ex-Germany international has been severely criticised for his work rate, courage and passion as Arsenal fight for a return to the Uefa Champions League after a three-year absence.